Origin of radio polarization in pulsar polar caps

-We assume that the observed radio waves, in general, do not come from the whole region of the polar cap; instead, the observer crosses certain parts of the polar cap and detects the radiation and its polarization properties coming from there.
-The observer trajectory can be characterized by certain latitude $\zeta$ in the NS reference frame.
+At any instant of time, the radio waves that are received do not come from the entire polar cap; instead, the line of sight of the observer crosses certain parts of the polar cap and samples the radiation and its polarization properties coming from there.
+The observer trajectory can be characterized by its latitude $\xi$ in the NS reference frame.

-Because the simulation domain covers only the polar cap region and does not include the full radiative transfer through the pulsar magnetosphere, we estimate the radiation properties only as if they are detected when crossing the polar cap at a trajectory of height $H$ and constant $\zeta$, which can be described in terms of a minimal angular distance from the dipole $\beta_\mathrm{sim} = \zeta - \iota$.
-We select six trajectories (a)--(f) having $\beta_\mathrm{sim} = -1.5^\circ, -0.8^\circ, 0^\circ, 0.6^\circ, 1.1^\circ$, and $1.7^\circ$, being parallel to the star surface.
+Because the simulation domain covers only the polar cap region and does not include the full radiative transfer through the pulsar magnetosphere, we can estimate the radiation properties only as if they were detected on crossing the polar cap at a trajectory of height $H$ and constant $\xi$, which can be described in terms of a minimum angular distance from the dipole axis, $\beta_\mathrm{sim} = \xi - \iota$.
+We selected six trajectories (a)--(f) with $\beta_\mathrm{sim} = -1.5^\circ, -0.8^\circ, 0^\circ, 0.6^\circ, 1.1^\circ$, and $1.7^\circ$ that were parallel to the stellar surface.
 As the star rotates, they describe trajectories on the $x-z$ plane (orange lines in Fig.~6) that are almost straight lines in the polar cap reference frame.
-The angular distances $\beta_\mathrm{sim}$ are selected to cross regions of Poynting flux maxima and transitions between these maxima and the polar cap boundaries, potentially representing pulsar observers with different impact angles.
+The angular distances, $\beta_\mathrm{sim}$, are selected to cross regions of Poynting flux maxima as well as transitions between these maxima and the polar cap boundaries, potentially representing pulsar observers with different impact angles.

-Figure~\ref{fig7} shows the Stokes parameters $|I|$, $|L| = \sqrt{Q^2 + U^2}$, $V$, and the polarization angle (PA, magenta plus signs).
-The plus signs are almost everywhere so dense that they form thick magenta lines.
-The polarization angle is obtained as an angle measured from the normal vector to the trajectory.
-Because the Stokes parameters are stable over the averaged time interval $T \ll T_\mathrm{cross} \sim 3$\,ms, where $T_\mathrm{cross}$ is the typical observer crossing time over the polar cap, this approach implies that the observer would see no further variation in the radiation flux if radiative transfer and additional magnetospheric changes are neglected.
-Nonetheless, because additional flux variations are known from observations, they must be produced by additional plasma or radiative transfer effects not included in our model.
+Figure~\ref{fig7} shows the Stokes parameters $|I|$, $|L| = \sqrt{Q^2 + U^2}$, $V$, and the PA (magenta plus signs).
+Almost everywhere the plus signs overlap and form thick magenta lines.
+The PA is obtained as an angle measured from the normal vector to the observer's trajectory.
+Our simulation time, $T$, is shorter than the typical observer crossing time over the polar cap, $T \ll T_\mathrm{cross} \approx 3$\,ms, and so we cannot provide information about variability on longer timescales.
+Flux variations on timescales $>T$, which are known from observations, can only be produced by additional magnetospheric plasma or propagation effects that are not included in our model.